You can raise your kid to be a soccer star, that’s for sure. There are numerous pro players whose kids also play pro.

-What he means by that is he still enjoys playing soccer now as much as he did when he was a kid.
+He means that he still enjoys playing soccer as much as he did when he was a kid.
 That’s remarkable.
-Playing with the joy of a kid has clearly worked for him.
+Playing with the joy of a kid has worked for him.

 So, it’d be best for parents to raise a soccer star to keep things fun.
 If kids are having fun, they’ll want to keep playing soccer.